 Who is this session for?
 Postgraduate students, researchers and university staff.

 Who is this session for?
-All University members and alumni.
+Oxford Students, researchers and other staff.

 Mendeley is a reference management package that helps you build libraries of references and then add citations and bibliographies to word processed documents.
 This session will be run in two parts with a break in between.
 If you are an advanced user of Mendeley you need only attend the second part, starting at 15.25.